Working Parents SOS

 Introducing Working Parents SOS, a place for working parents to come together and lighten the load.

-Our aim is to create a supportive community that helps busy working parents feel more resourced and more resourceful, so that we feel more equipped to deal with whatever challenges working parenthood might throw at us.
+Our aim is to create a supportive community that helps busy working parents feel more resourced and more resourceful.
+A community that helps us feel more equipped to deal with whatever challenges working parenthood might throw at us and that helps us live our lives with more clarity, purpose, and joy.

 At the heart of the programme are live group coaching conversations and workshops – a way to access expert coaching support at a fraction of the usual cost.
 Every month we’ll dive into a hot topic for working parents, normalise the struggles, and generate some practical insights and ideas that you can implement in your day-to-day life.
 You’ll also benefit from the group’s wisdom and support; there’s nothing like learning from those who’ve been there and done it.